barnes127/barnes127/README.md

 ## Branden Barnes

-Indie developer, builder, and founder of Praecursor Labs.
+Indie developer, builder, and co-founder/owner of Praecursor Labs.

 Focused on:
 - Offline-first software